-A private or incognito window does not save browsing history, cookies, or form data after you close it.
-This can help determine whether a problem is caused by saved browser data rather than the website or service itself.
+A private or incognito browser window does not save browsing history, cookies, or form data after you close it.
+Using a private window is helpful when troubleshooting issues that may be caused by saved browser data.

 - Open Google Chrome.

-- Select the Menu icon (three dots in the upper‑right corner).
+- Select the More options menu (three dots) in the upper‑right corner.

 - Select New Incognito Window.

-- Select the Menu button (three lines in the upper‑right corner).
+- Select the Menu button (three horizontal lines) in the upper‑right corner.

 - Select New Private Window.